 This is a tension free repair performed "open" under local anesthesia.
 A mesh is applied OVER the weakness and sewn in place.
 This surgery has the advantage of safety with the use of local anesthesia, and direct visualization of the hernia, without using a "telescope".
 The incision is about 3-4 inches in length.
 However the recurrence rate here is still a bit high, in some series as high as 4-7%.
 There is a great deal of surgical dissection which causes post operative pain and slightly prolonged recovery.
 We feel that placing the mesh "over" the weakness only is like repairing a "bubble in a tire" by patching it on the outside.
 A recurrent hernia may eventually LIFT the mesh up.
 We strongly believe that if mesh is used, it should be placed inside of the weakness, under the muscle, not on top.

 We are now convinced that this technique is truly the "STATE OF THE ART" in hernia surgery, providing the safest, most effective repair with the least post-operative pain.
 This technique is done under safe, local anesthesia via a small incision ( about 2 inches in most average patients).
 Once the hernia (bulge) is freed up by gentle dissection, it is returned through the hole or weakness into its proper position.
 Rather than just covering the weakness at this point, a specially designed mesh system is gently placed through the defect.
 It opens to cover and effectively repair the defect from the inside, the best place for mesh to be positioned.
+This technique is now commonly referred to as the Trans-Inguinal, Pre-Peritoneal (TIPP) method.
+This mesh, safely placed behind the muscle-fascia layer, extends well beyond the under edges of the defect to reduce pressure on the hernia defect opening, and reinforces the entire surrounding hernia-vulnerable area called the Myopectineal Orifice.
 After this, an additional sheet of mesh is included over the defect as an insurance reinforcement.
 This is placed in a completely tension free fashion, being held in place by a "VELCRO-Like" effect of the mesh itself.
 Since there is no tension and only a minimal amount of surgical dissection, there is little post operative pain, and patients return to NORMAL ACTIVITY in DAYS.
 This technique has been essentially utilized for over 10 years, with recurrence rates of Less than 1/2 %, lower than any other technique including the conventional suture repairs, (TENSION REPAIR), or the Laparoscopic "Keyhole"Approach.
 WE FIRMLY BELIEVE THE TENSION FREE APPROACH IS THE MOST EFFECTIVE METHOD AVAILABLE.

 There are several products available for this "Tension Free" technique, all of which are available at the North Penn Hernia Institute.
 We feel that like patients, hernias differ, not one being like the next.
 We therefore believe strongly that a single operation or mesh product is not appropriate for all hernias.
 Therefore we are "SELECTIVE", choosing the appropriate mesh at the time of surgery to safely and effectively treat our patients.
 This selection is based on extensive experience in hernia repairs.